sayan-hi/zkp-credential-framework/docs/architecture.md

 ### Attack: Linkability Attack

-**DEFINITION:** Correlating user identity across multiple independent verification sessions
+**DEFINITION:** Correlation of a user’s identity across multiple independent verification sessions.

-**MECHANISM:** Verifiers compare credential signatures/hashes
+**MECHANISM:** Verifiers compare deterministic identifiers such as credential signatures or hashes across sessions.

+ ### Privacy Impact

+- Cross-service tracking of user activity
+- Construction of long-term behavioral profiles
+- Loss of anonymity across independent interactions

+### Root Cause

+The use of static or deterministic identifiers across presentations enables trivial linkage of sessions.

 ---

 ### Attack:  Metadata Leakage

-**DEFINITION:** Inferring identity through timing, IP address, device fingerprint
+**DEFINITION:** Inference of user identity through auxiliary information such as timing, IP address, or device fingerprints.

-**MECHANISM:** Side channels independent of credential content
+**MECHANISM:** Side-channel signals—independent of credential content—are analyzed and correlated across sessions.

+### Privacy Impact

+- Re-identification without accessing credential data
+- Location and behavior tracking
+- Linking otherwise unlinkable sessions

+### Root Cause

+Lack of network-layer and contextual privacy protections, allowing metadata to act as an identifier.

 ---

 ### Attack:  Issuer Tracking

-**DEFINITION:** The issuer monitors every time a credential it issued is presented
+**DEFINITION:** The issuer tracks when and where a credential it issued is presented.

+**MECHANISM:**
+- Back-channel communication between verifier and issuer
-**MECHANISM:** Issuer-verifier back-channel / credential serial numbers
+- Use of credential serial numbers or identifiers

+### Privacy Impact
+- Global visibility of user activity by the issuer
+- Centralized tracking across all verifiers
+- Complete loss of user autonomy and anonymity

+### Root Cause

+The system design allows issuer-observable identifiers or verification dependencies, breaking issuer unlinkability.

 ---